British Sprint Championship Round

 - McRae GM1 (Dave Harris): See full history: McRae GM1/012.

 - Lola T460 [T450 HU1] (David Render): New to Ardmore Racing, fitted with a Swindon BDX F2 engine and raced by Ray Mallock in the opening Shellsport Group 8 race at Mallory Park in March 1976.
-As the race started, Mallock was pushed into the pits Armco and the Lola washeavily damaged.
+As the race started, Mallock was pushed into the pits Armco and the Lola was heavily damaged.
 It was repaired at Lola and hired by Ian Ashley for the F2 race at Thruxton in April, but the car's handling was so poor in practice, he elected not to race it.
+It was returned to the factory, and was still there awaiting modifications in early June.
 Then converted to Formula Atlantic specification and sold to Adrian Russell (Thornton Heath, Surrey) for Indylantic and Group 8 in 1976, and in libre for the first half of 1977.
 Then fitted with a 2-litre Swindon BDX bought from Val Musetti, and used in Shellsport G8 for the remainder of the season.
 To David Render for 1978, and used in sprints and hillclimbs with a 1600cc BDA but only rarely used from 1978 to 1983.
 Sprinted by Jonathan Skinner and Anthony Lane later in 1983, and in 1984.
 Sprinted by Mike Lane from 1984 to 1986.
 Sold by Lane to Rod Fisher for sprints with a 2-litre BDA in 1988 and 1989.
 Sold by Fisher to David Dedrickson in about June 2001, and run in Seattle area historic events.

 - March 752/772 [75B-1] (Ted Williams): The original March 75B prototype was sold to Derek Cook (Wath-upon-Dearne, Rotherham, South Yorkshire) and was first raced at the 1974 Boxing Day meeting at Brands Hatch.
 Raced in the British Formula Atlantic series in 1975.
 To Roy Baker (Ferndown, Dorset), converted to Formula 2, and raced in the European F2 series and the Shellsport Group 8 series in 1976.
 To Ted Williams (Bristol), fitted with a 2.2-litre Ford BDA or BDG, and raced (as a "752") in British hillclimbs in 1977.
 Then fitted with a full F2 Hart 420R for the first half of 1978, before Williams bought a 772.
 To Bob Bailey and raced in the 1600cc class later in 1978 and again in 1979.
-To Richard Ames (Alderton, Gloucestershire) later in 1979, and raced by him in 1981 and 1982, after which he sold it to somebody in Scotland.
+To Richard Ames (Alderton, Gloucestershire) later in 1979, and raced by him in 1981 and early 1982, by which time it was in 75/782 specification and fitted with a 2.2-litre Hart 420R engine.
+Ames advertised the car in May and June 1982 and recalls that he sold it to somebody in Scotland.
+This must be Harvey Gillanders (Ellon, Scotland) who raced a 2.2-litre "75/782" in Ingliston libre races later in 1982.
+Subsequent history unknown.

 - Brabham BT38 (Paul Edwards): Brand new for Richard Scott at Oulton Park at the end of March 1972, and used by him through the 1972 F2 season.
 To Alan Padgett (Pocklington, East Riding of Yorkshire) for 1973, fitted with an 1850cc Cosworth BDE and used in hillclimbs.
 To David Baumforth (North Newbald, East Riding of Yorkshire) for hillclimbs and prints in 1974, then to John Hinley (Knowle, Warwickshire) for sprints in 1975.
 It was acquired by Tony Griffiths (Sutton Coldfield, West Midlands) for 1976, then to chef Paul Edwards (London), who used it extensively in sprints in 1977 and 1978.
 To Ron Cumming (Kemnay, Aberdeenshire, Scotland) for libre racing in 1979, when it still had a 1800cc BDE engine.
 Cumming crashed the car in a race at Ingliston, probably in May 1979, and rebuilt it using a replacement monocoque supplied by Jim Stevenson.
 The car was then sold, less engine, to somebody in Essex.
 About seven years later, it was acquired by Chris Perkins (Ashbourne, Derbyshire), still in the distinctive orange-and-white livery used by Cumming in 1979 and with evidence of where the March 79B-style sidpods had been fitted, but now with a Buick V8 engine in the process of installation.
 Perkins's recollection is that he bought the car in the Brighton area in the mid-1980s.